SAP/cap-operator/website/content/en/docs/usage/prerequisites.md

   appUrls:
     callbackTimeoutMillis: 300000 # <-- used to fail subscription process when no response is received
     getDependencies: https://<provider-subaccount-subdomain>.<cap-app-name>.cluster-x.my-project.shoot.url.k8s.example.com/callback/v1.0/dependencies # <-- handled by the application
-    onSubscription: https://<cap-operator-subscription-server-domain>/provision/tenants/{tenantId} # <-- the /provision route is forwarded directly to the CAP Operator (Subscription Server) and should be specified as such
+    onSubscription: https://<cap-operator-subscription-server-domain>/provision/tenants/{tenantId} # <-- the /provision route is forwarded directly to CAP Operator (Subscription Server) and must be specified as such
     onSubscriptionAsync: true
     onUnSubscriptionAsync: true
 ```

 ##### SAP HANA Cloud

-A SAP HANA Cloud instance (preferably shared and accessible from the provider subaccount) is required.
+An SAP HANA Cloud instance (preferably shared and accessible from the provider subaccount) is required.
 The Instance ID of the database must be noted for usage in relevant workloads.
-SAP HANA Schemas & HDI Containers service should also be entitled for the provider subaccount.
+SAP HANA Schemas & HDI Containers service must also be entitled for the provider subaccount.

-##### Service Manager
+#####  SAP Service Manager service

-The Service Manager Service allows CAP to retrieve schema (tenant) specific credentials to connect to the HANA database.
+The SAP Service Manager service allows CAP to retrieve schema-(tenant-)specific credentials to connect to the SAP HANA Cloud database.